 Table 7.
-Comparison of the views of high school students on problematic internet usage and academic procrastination behavior according to the income levels of students' families
+Comparison of the views of high school students on problematic Internet usage and academicprocrastination behaviour according to the income levels of students' families

-In Table 7, the opinions of high school students about problematic internet usage are compared with the Mann Whitney U tests according to the income levels of the students.
-Accordingly, it was observed that the problematic internet usage levels of the students were similar regardless of their income level.
-Also, it can be said that academic procrastination behaviors of high school students are at the same level regardless of their income level.
+In Table 7, the opinions of high school students about problematic Internet usage are compared with the Mann-Whitney U-tests according to the income levels of the students.
+Accordingly, it was observed that the problematic Internet usage levels of the students were similar regardless of their income level.
+Also, it can be said that academic procrastination behaviours of high school students are at the same level regardless of their income level.

-3.6 Relationship between GPA, problematic internet usage and academic procrastination behavior of high school students
+3.6.
+Relationship between GPA, problematic Internet usage and academic procrastination behaviour of high school students high school students

-The Spearman test was used to examine the relationship between the grade point averages, problematic internet usage, and academic procrastination behaviors of high school students (Table 8).
+The Spearman test was used to examine the relationship between the GPAs, problematic Internet usage and academic procrastination behaviours of high school students (Table 8).